hikkian/analytics-dashboard/README.md

 # Analytics Dashboard

 **Analytics Dashboard** is a web application for visualizing and analyzing sensor data stored in MongoDB.
-It allows users to select date ranges, display data on an interactive chart, and calculate key metrics (average, min, max, standard deviation).
+It allows users to select date ranges, display data on an interactive chart, and calculate key metrics such as average, minimum, maximum, and standard deviation.

 ---

 ## Features

 - **Data Loading**: Select start and end dates to fetch data from MongoDB.
-- **Interactive Chart**: Visualize data using Chart.js with time-based axis.
+- **Interactive Chart**: Visualize data using Chart.js with a time-based axis.
 - **Metrics Calculation**: Display average, minimum, maximum, and standard deviation for the selected time range.
 - **Responsive Design**: Works on both desktop and mobile devices.